Every* business must have a City business license (aka, business certificate) and pay city taxes in order to operate within the Petaluma City limits.

 Mobile vendors are businesses that have a business on wheels that sets up at a specific location, either permanently or on certain days of the week.
 Examples include food trucks, coffee carts, and mobile knife-sharpening operations.

-The City allows mobile vendors to set up in just a few locations:
+The City allows mobile vendors to set up in the following locations:

-- Special events, such as Butter and Egg Days Parade
+- Special events, such as Butter and Egg Days Parade; contact the event manager for requirements

-- Established Food-Truck Venues, such The Block and the Farmers' Market
+- Established Food-Truck Venues, such as The Block and the Farmers' Market

 Solicitors and peddlers are people who move from location to location in the City, selling their goods or services.
 Examples include an ice cream truck or fruit vendor.